About Us

 Community Mental Health Therapist

-I am a therapist with Rise Consulting Services, providing trauma-informed, culturally responsive, and strengths-based support to children, youth, and families.
-My approach is grounded in cultural humility, safety, and relational accountability, with a focus on supporting wellbeing, emotional regulation, healthy relationships, and resilience in the context of intergenerational trauma and systemic barriers.
+Adey is a therapist with Rise Consulting Services, providing trauma-informed, culturally responsive, and strengths-based support to children, youth, and families.
+Her approach is grounded in cultural humility, safety, and relational accountability, with a focus on supporting wellbeing, emotional regulation, healthy relationships, and resilience in the context of intergenerational trauma and systemic barriers.

-I am also a Sessional Instructor at the University of Winnipeg.
-I hold a Bachelor of Social Work (BSW), a Master’s in Peace and Conflict Studies, and a PhD in Peace and Conflict Studies.
-Across my clinical and teaching work, I am committed to ethical practice, ongoing learning, and creating supportive spaces that honour identity, culture, and community knowledge.
+Adey is also a Sessional Instructor at the University of Winnipeg.
+She holds a Bachelor of Social Work (BSW), a Master’s in Peace and Conflict Studies, and a PhD in Peace and Conflict Studies.
+Across her clinical and teaching work, she is committed to ethical practice, ongoing learning, and creating supportive spaces that honour identity, culture, and community knowledge.

 Afolabi Oyegbile MSW RSW